Prime Minister Imran Khan launches Naya Pakistan Sehat card - ExBulletin

 Prime Minister Imran Khan launches Naya Pakistan Sehat card

+The health card will cover medical care up to 1 million rupees per year, the PM said.
+By March 2022, all families in the Punjab will have a health card, the PM said.
+A welfare state is a state where all citizens have equal opportunities for growth and prosperity, said the Prime Minister.

-Prime Minister Imran Khan launched the Naya Pakistan Sehat card for all citizens, declaring that every family would be entitled to medical treatment up to one million rupees per year under the universal health coverage program.
+Prime Minister Imran Khan launched the Naya Pakistan Sehat card for all citizens, declaring that every family would be entitled to medical treatment up to one million rupees per year as part of the universal health coverage program, Geo News reported .

 The Prime Minister said that not everyone can make decisions as revolutionary as the PTI did, citing the example of the health card.